walter-a-jablonowski/damn-small-engine/README.md

 This was tested using PHP 7.1.9, it should work from 5.3 and above.

 A simple PHP templating system, based on an idea that I saw somewhere on the internet about 2 years ago.
 Basically, this uses PHP's output buffering and magic methods.
 It is a truly awesome concept, because the code is so tiny compared 2 popular templating systems.
 Use less code, achive more!
 You can easily read that small code and modify it for your needs.
 I improved the basic idea and added some features.
 Have a look at the very small classes View and ListView files in /src.
-These are enough (shown in [Basic sample](Basic_sample.md)), although there are some more classes providing features: WebPage and Control (see samples below).
+These are enough (shown in [Basic sample](Basic_sample.md)), although there are more classes providing features: WebPage and Control (see samples below).

 If you like run the sample code in /sample_normal, /sample_advanced and /sample_basic.